-As from its reform of 2004, the portion of the Italian Civil Code governing joint stock companies, limited liability companies and limited partnerships (società in accomandita per azioni) sets forth provisions aimed at facilitating the carrying out of mergers and acquisitions in Italy.
-In particular, the 2004 reform:
+As of its reform in 2004, the portion of the Italian Civil Code governing joint stock companies, limited liability companies and limited partnerships (società in accomandita per azioni) sets forth provisions aimed at facilitating the carrying out of mergers and acquisitions in Italy.
+In particular, the reform:

-- expressly addressed leveraged buy-outs and provided a specific regulation thereof in the Civil Code, thereby erasing any doubt with regard to their validity under Italian Law; - provided greater flexibility for limited liability companies by granting the holders of interests in such companies (the so-called "quotaholders") with the power to adopt articles of association that meet their specific needs on matters such as governance of the company or the exit therefrom; - introduced greater flexibility with respect to the governance of joint stock companies by allowing shareholders to implement, in lieu of the traditional Italian system, the so-called "dualistic system" (based on the governance usually applied by German companies), and the so-called "monistic system" (similar to the governance applied by US or UK companies); - increased the limits for the issuance of bonds by unlisted joint stock companies, and further provided for the possibility to exceed such limits upon the occurrence of certain conditions, the most relevant of which is the subscription of the bonds by financial institutions, y; and - granted the limited liability companies the power to issue bonds, which can be underwritten only by financial institutions.
+- expressly addressed leveraged buyouts and provided a specific regulation thereof in the Civil Code, thereby erasing any doubt with regard to their validity under Italian law; - provided greater flexibility for limited liability companies by granting the holders of interests in such companies (the so-called 'quotaholders') with the power to adopt articles of association that meet their specific needs on matters such as governance of the company or the exit therefrom; - introduced greater flexibility with respect to the governance of joint stock companies by allowing shareholders to implement, in lieu of the traditional Italian system, the so-called 'dualistic system' (based on the governance usually applied by German companies), and the so-called 'monistic system' (similar to the governance applied by US or UK companies); - increased the limits for the issuance of bonds by unlisted joint stock companies and further provided for the possibility to exceed such limits upon the occurrence of certain conditions, the most relevant of which is the subscription of the bonds by financial institutions; and - granted limited liability companies the power to issue bonds, which can be underwritten only by financial institutions.

-In recent years, additional measures have been enacted in order to ensure new methods of finance and stimulate investors to seek funding on the risk capital market, as well as to improve the competitiveness of Italian companies.
+In recent years, additional measures have been enacted to ensure new methods of finance and stimulate investors to seek funding on the risk capital market, as well as to improve the competitiveness of Italian companies.
 In particular, the following measures could be relevant in the framework of mergers and acquisitions transactions: